Sixteen Candles

 With the occasion all but overshadowed by her sister's upcoming wedding, angst-ridden Samantha faces her 16th birthday with typical adolescent dread.
 Samantha pines for studly older boy Jake, but worries that her chastity will be a turnoff for the popular senior.
 Meanwhile, she must constantly rebuff the affections of nerdy Ted, who is unfortunately the only boy in school who seems to take an interest in her.

-Despite its small-scale budget of $6.5M, Sixteen Candles became a box office success, earning $23.7M worldwide—a 264% return.
-The film's unconventional structure attracted moviegoers, illustrating how strong storytelling can transcend budget limitations.
+Despite its small-scale budget of $6.5M, Sixteen Candles became a solid performer, earning $23.7M worldwide—a 264% return.
+The film's bold vision attracted moviegoers, confirming that strong storytelling can transcend budget limitations.

 Plot Structure